MoonHighway/ts-aws-capstone-projects/01-product-search.md

 ## Submission Requirements
 - **GitHub Repo** – Include `index.ts` (your Lambda function) and `README.md` with instructions.
 - **Deployed API Link (optional)** – Share your API Gateway URL so others can test it.
-- **Short Write-Up** – Briefly explain your approach and any extra features you added.
+- **Short Demo** – Be ready to show your system working live during presentation.

 ---